-Programmable solid-state RF digital attenuators and switches are a critical part of mobile network test platforms when flexibility in controlling signal strength is vital.
+USB and Ethernet programmable solid-state RF digital attenuators,switches, and power dividers / combiners are a critical part of mobile network test platforms when flexibility in controlling wireless signalsis vital.
 Multipath fading is a commonly occurring problem with obstacles, such as mountains or buildings, absorbing and reflecting signals.
 Small, programmable test devices offer flexible features that can be used in fading simulation applications where multipath scenarios often occur.
 Applications include handover testing, radar processing, digital radio communications, and GPS receivers.
 In these cases, the fading simulator and customized test system offering multipath switching is the key to optimizing commercial and military mobile network performance.

 What is a Wireless Handover?